anarlavrenov/ukraine/README.md

     file_path="PATH_TO_PDF",
     system_prompt="""Provide answers based on the document."{context}""""
 )
-result = agent.chat("Which Business courses are available?") print(result["answer"])
+result = agent.chat("What is this document about?") print(result["answer"])
 ```